← All resources

 How ZoomInfo and Apollo work (and why they might not fit smaller teams)

-Both ZoomInfo and Apollo follow the same model: comprehensive database, powerful filters, configuration-heavy setup.
+Both follow the same model: comprehensive database, powerful filters, configuration-heavy setup.
+You decide what you're looking for, configure filters, export a list, upload to your CRM, reach out.

-Apollo is cheaper (around £700 - £1,000 per month), but you're inheriting the same structural problem: list-building, not continuous discovery.
+ZoomInfo is particularly expensive for small teams (£1,200 - £2,000+ per month), which makes the aging problem worse.
+Apollo is cheaper (around £700 - £1,000 per month), but you're inheriting the same structural problem.

 Clay: powerful, but requires technical depth

+Clay deserves respect.
+It's one of the most flexible tools out there.
 The catch: it assumes you have someone who can build and maintain that.
 A non-technical founder or sales leader can use Clay, but you'll hit complexity walls quickly.

-If you want to automate something custom, you're either learning their builder interface deeply or hiring someone who understands it.
+Clay works brilliantly for teams that have already decided "we're going to invest in building a custom prospecting engine."
 Pricing is reasonable (around £500 - £1,200 per month depending on usage), but add 40 hours of setup time and you're looking at a real investment.

 Cognism: exceptional data, wrong model for small budgets

 Cognism has the best B2B contact data in Europe.
-Their team has put genuine effort into coverage, accuracy, and freshness.
 If you need verified email and phone numbers for UK companies, they're genuinely strong.
+The problem is they're priced like an enterprise tool (£2,000 - £5,000+ per month).

 How Firmbase works differently